aarnphm/aarnphm.github.io/content/private/bentoml/triton.md

 ```

 We built this integration with Triton Inference Server as a first step in our
-progress to improve and optimize our Runner performance.
+progress to improve and optimize BentoML's Runner performance.
 One of the reasons why
 we choose Triton is that the framework is written in C++ and not Python,
 therefore it triumphs over its Python counterpart in terms of hardware
 utilization and performance.